Enhance Your Presentations with AutoFit in Python

 - Wrap text in shape.

-Aspose.Slides for Python via .NET provides similar options—some properties under the text_frame_format class—that allow you to control the autofit behavior for textboxes in presentations.
+Aspose.Slides for Python via .NET provides similar options—some properties under the TextFrameFormat class—that allow you to control the autofit behavior for textboxes in presentations.

-Resize Shape to Fit Text
+Resize Shapes to Fit Text

 If you want the text in a box to always fit into that box after changes are made to the text, you have to use the Resize shape to fix text option.
-To specify this setting, set the autofit_type property (from the text_frame_format class) to SHAPE
+To specify this setting, set the autofit_type property from the TextFrameFormat class to SHAPE

 .